bodinaren/BHex.js/README.md

 ## BinaryHeap.js
 This helper library is an implementation by [bgrins](https://github.com/bgrins/javascript-astar), based on an implementation by [Marijn Haverbeke](http://eloquentjavascript.net/1st_edition/appendix2.html).
 It's needed for the algorithms used in `grid.getRange` and `grid.findPath`.

-## JSDoc
-Both BHex.js and BHex.Drawing.js is fully commented for JSDoc generation.

 ## Credits
 All the algorithms are based on Amit Patel's blogpost on [Hexagonal Grids](http://www.redblobgames.com/grids/hexagons/), if you're interested in the theory behind hexagons, be sure to check that out.
 Also check out his posts [Introduction to A*](http://www.redblobgames.com/pathfinding/a-star/introduction.html) and [Implementation of A*](http://www.redblobgames.com/pathfinding/a-star/implementation.html) to get more into detail on pathfinding (`grid.getRange` and `grid.findPath`).
 Both of those posts are based on rectangular grids, but the theory is the same for hexagonal grids.